tudorpintea999/OPinit/specs/l2_bridge.md

 The event is emitted when a user executes `withdraw_token` function to move token from L2 to L1.

-- The bridge module maintain `sequence` number to give unique identifier to each relay operation.
+- The bridge module maintains `sequence` number to give a unique identifier to each relay operation.
 - In v1, `l2_sequence` is the unique identifier.

 ```rust